platformsh/platformsh-docs/docs/src/define-routes/https.md

 ## Using HTTPS

 How HTTPS redirection is handled depends on the routes you have defined.
-To serve all pages over TLS and automatically redirect any requests from HTTP to HTTPS, you can use something along the lines of:
+To serve all pages over TLS and automatically redirect requests from HTTP to HTTPS, use a routing configuration similar to the following:

 ```yaml {location=".platform/routes.yaml"}
 "https://{default}/":